-Stephen D. Heninger, Cost-Effective Demonstrative Evidence, TRIAL, Sep.
+5 Stephen D. Heninger, Cost-Effective Demonstrative Evidence, TRIAL, Sep.
 1994 at 65

-Stephen D. Heninger, Cost-Effective Demonstrative Evidence, TRIAL, Sep.
+6 Stephen D. Heninger, Cost-Effective Demonstrative Evidence, TRIAL, Sep.
 1994 at 65

-Taken from Stephen D. Heninger, Cost-Effective Demonstrative Evidence, TRIAL, Sep.
+7 Taken from Stephen D. Heninger, Cost-Effective Demonstrative Evidence, TRIAL, Sep.
 1994 at 65

-Perhaps the simplest way to understand what constitutes demonstrative evidence is to look at demonstrative evidence in the conundrum of all of the various kinds of evidence which is used at trial:
+Perhaps the simplest way to understand what constitutes demonstrative evidence is to look at demonstrative evidence in the conundrum of all of the various kinds of evidence that is used at trial: